kubernetes/cloud-provider-openstack/docs/provider-configuration.md

 ##### Block Storage (CSI)

-* `NodeVolumeAttachLimit`: Maximum volumes that can be attached to the node.
+* `node-volume-attach-limit`: Maximum volumes that can be attached to the node.
 Its default value is 256.

 ##### Block Storage Notes